 All 75 garden plots are rented for the 2020 season.
 However we're keeping the wait list open year round.

-What this means is that if you applied for a garden for 2018 and didn't get a plot you are on the list for 2019.
+What this means is that if you applied for a garden for 2019 and didn't get a plot in 2020 you are still on the wait list.
 And if you're not on the wait list and would like one of our garden plots the sooner you apply the better your chances so don't delay.

 There is always a turnover of garden plots.
 Our existing gardeners will have until the end of February to renew.
 After that plots which haven't been renewed will start to be offered to those on the list.